yeti0904/ysl/README.md

 takes in a variable name, index and it removes the element at index from the array

 ## split
-takes in 2 arguments, a string and 1 character to act as the splitter, an optional third argument will be the maximum limit of splits
+takes in 2 arguments, a string and 1 character to act as the splitter

 returns a string array